XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/txserialization.md

 ### Field Codes

-Each field also has a sort code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
+Each field also has a field code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
 These fields are defined in [`SField.cpp`](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L72-L266).

 For example, the `Account` field of a [Payment transaction][] [has sort code 1](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L219), so it comes before the `Destination` field which [has sort code 3](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L221).